temporalio/cli/README.md

 ### Namespace Registration

-Namespaces can be pre-registered at startup so they're available to use right away:
+Namespaces are pre-registered at startup so they're available to use right away.

+By default, the "default" namespace is registered.
+To customize the pre-registered namespaces, start the server with:

 ```bash
 temporal server start-dev --namespace foo --namespace bar